-9.9.3 All agency appointments will comply with the Regulator's rules including quality exceptions on agency caps unless notified to the Regulator where price caps are exceeded.
-The maximum charge for agency staff is as follows:
+- 9.9.3 All agency appointments will comply with the Regulator's rules including quality exceptions on agency caps unless notified to the Regulator where price caps are exceeded.
+This includes compliance with any national rules regarding agency use for particular staff groups, compliance with any agency expenditure limits set by NHS England and use of approved framework providers.
+All procurement for approved framework agreements must comply with price caps and maximum wage rates.